 6. Available in Many Forms

 You can also find the labyrinth symbol on a range of personal meditation tools and products.
-These include prints, wall hangings, desk labyrinths and even pendants and jewelry.
-While full-size labyrinths give you the experience of a walking meditation, smaller labyrinths can serve as a powerful symbol, reminder, totem or meditation tool at any time.
+These include journals, wall hangings, desk labyrinths, and more.
+While full-size labyrinths give you the experience of walking meditation, smaller labyrinths can serve as a powerful symbol, reminder, totem, or meditation tool at any time.